gurucharanmk/StepByStep-RAG/SimpleRAG/README.md

 Room service is available 24/7 for all guests.
 The hotel bar serves a variety of cocktails, wine, and snacks from 12:00 PM to midnight.

-Answer: Unfortunately, I couldn't find any information about the hotel providing a mini-fridge in the rooms.
-The provided context only mentions room features, amenities, and services such as laundry, parking, room service, and bar hours, but does not specifically mention the availability of mini-fridges.
+Answer: Unfortunately, I don't have any information about room features or specific amenities provided in the guest rooms.

 I cannot answer this based on the provided context.
 For more information, please contact the helpdesk at the number provided on our website.
 --------------------------------------------------